torch2424/wasmboy/README.md

 # Run tests in `test/performance/test.js`
 npm run test:performance

-# Watch the debugger (preact) project for changes and livereload
+# All commands for testing, and are test related
-npm run debugger:watch

-# Build the debugger (preact) project and serve it
-npm run debugger:serve
+npm run test:*

-# Build the debugger (preact) project
+# Commands for the building / serving the debugger
-npm run debugger:build

-# Watch the wasm (AssemblyScript) *.ts files and build on changes
-npm run core:watch

-# Build the wasm (AssemblyScript) *.ts files, with the correct CLI flags
-npm run core:build
+npm run debugger:*

-# Watch the Wasmboy ES6 Module for changes, and build
+# Commands for building / serving the benchmark tool
-npm run lib:watch
+npm run benchmark:*

-# Build the WasmBoy Es6 module
+# Commands for building / serving all available apps in wasmboy
-npm run lib:build
+npm run demo:*
 ```

-The debugger application/container for wasmboy utilizes the [preact-cli](https://github.com/developit/preact-cli/blob/master/README.md).
-Additional workflow commands and tips can be found there.

 Using the [gh-pages](https://www.npmjs.com/package/gh-pages) for debugger/demo deployment onto gh-pages.